SriLaxmiPrasannaJoginipelli/AudioTranscribe/README.md

    - Check "Automatically manage signing"
    - Select your Development Team
    - Verify Bundle Identifier matches your provisioning profile
-6. Add required capabilities
-7. Build and run on a physical device
+6. Build and run on a physical device

 ## 🏗️ Architecture